Want to know how to get sexual health experts to become comfortable talking about pleasure and how to use it to motivate safer sex? Look no further.

 Our Tool Kit is packed with fun, participatory training exercises to help trainers know when and how to ease the topic of pleasure into a training programme.
 These exercises have been used with other organizations including CARE International, Terrence Higgens Trust, DKT International as well as many local community groups.

 The Pleasure Project is happy to run training for you, using these exercises and more, according to your needs.
-Why not get us to kick start your more effective sex education with a training of trainers? email us (email@example.com)
+Why not get us to kick start your more effective sex education with a training of trainers?
+Email us at the email@example.com.